Disability Policy Office

 Take Our ADA Survey

 The Chicago Park District is committed to making its facilities accessible to and usable by all patrons and visitors.
-This commitment is ongoing, proactive and intended to meet the needs of a diversity of individuals with disabilities.
+This commitment is ongoing, proactive, and intended to meet the needs of a diversity of individuals with disabilities.

 Recent entrance and bathroom modifications at multiple field houses have enhanced access for wheelchair users and others with mobility limitations.

-More than 150 revamped playgrounds all provide an accessible soft surface base and play elements that meet or exceed Americans with Disabilities Act (ADA) minimum standards.
+More than 150 revamped playgrounds all provide an accessible soft surface base and play elements that meet or exceed the Americans with Disabilities Act (ADA) minimum standards.

-All swimming pools either have a portable lift, easy access stairs, a zero-depth ramp or a combination of these amenities.
+All swimming pools either have a portable lift, easy access stairs, a zero-depth ramp, or a combination of these amenities.

 Out on the lakefront, 16 of 31 Chicago beaches have an accessible beach walk.
 These "walkways over the sand" allow all patrons young or old, with or without a physical disability or mobility limitation, to stroll all the way to the water's edge with ease.